-If you're using an older Roborock vacuum, the Mi Home app experience remains unchanged but, if you've picked up one of Roborock's 2019 or later vacuums, here's what you can expect to find in that shiny new app.
+All of Roborock's most recent robot vacuums, including the Roborock S4, S5 Max, S6 Pure, and S6 MaxV all use the amazing Roborock app to give you full control of your robot vacuum.
+If you're using an older Roborock vacuum, the Mi Home app experience remains unchanged but, if you've picked up one of Roborock's 2019 or 2020 vacuums, here's what you can expect to find in Roborock's powerful app.

 What's in a map?

-If you happen to have more than one Roborock robot that supports the new app, a listing of all connected bots will appear first and foremost when it's opened.
-Once you've decided which robot vacuum will be doing the cleaning today, you'll be greeted with a map of your home, assuming that the robot vacuum has already made its way around your home once and mapped the whole thing.
+If you happen to have more than one Roborock robot that supports the Roborock app, a listing of all connected bots will appear first and foremost when it's opened.
+Once you've decided which robot vacuum will be doing the cleaning today, you'll be greeted with a map of your home, assuming that the robot vacuum has already made its way around your home once and mapped the whole thing first.

 Just about everything can be done from this main screen, including zone cleaning, per-room cleaning, or a whole-home cleaning.
-At the bottom, you'll find two large buttons: "Clean" for performing a whole-home cleaning run, and the button on the left will return the vacuum to the dock and end the current job.
+At the bottom, you'll find two large buttons: "Clean" for performing a whole-home cleaning run, and the button on the left will return the vacuum to the dock and end the current cleaning job.
 Cleaning individual rooms or zones in your home can be done by clicking on the tabs just above the main blue buttons at the bottom, clearly labeled "room" and "zone".
+Selecting All and then pressing clean will clean the entire home.

-Further above that, situated to the left edge of the screen, is the button for editing the map.
-If you need to adjust the map for any reason at all, this is the section you're looking for.
-We detail how to do that below.
-The other main button here, this time on the right side of the screen, adjusts the suction level of your vacuum.
-The higher the suction, the better the vacuum will clean but it's going to make a fair amount of noise in turbo or max modes.
+Just above the cleaning selections, situated on the right side of the screen, are buttons for map settings and mode settings.
+If you need to adjust the map for any reason at all, or adjust the suction or mopping pad settings for your vacuum, these are the sections you're looking for.
+We detail those processes below.
+Something to keep in mind when selecting the suction levels though: the higher the suction, the better the vacuum will clean but it's going to make a fair amount of noise in those turbo or max modes.

-If you're just looking for a quiet evening run, give balanced or quiet modes a shot.
-For reference, the Roborock S6 provides the most powerful suction in max mode and yet also features the quietest motor in its class.
-That's a full 50% quieter than the previous generation Roborock S5 when in balanced or quiet modes.
+If you're just looking for a quiet evening run, give silent or gentle modes a shot.
+For reference, the Roborock S6 MaxV provides the most powerful suction in max mode and yet also features the quietest motor in its class.
+It's 25% more powerful than the Roborock S6, yet can get as quiet as 58dB in Silent mode.
+Gentle mode is used for mopping only and makes, effectively, no sound at all.

 Oops, I spilled it again